TsLu1s/TSForecasting/README.md

 The first needed step after importing the package is to load a dataset and define your DataTime and to be predicted Target column and rename them to 'Date' and 'y', respectively.
 The following step is to define your future running pipeline parameters variables, this being:
-* Train_size: Length of Train data in wich will be applied the first Expanding Window iteration;
+* train_size: Length of Train data in which will be applied the first Expanding Window iteration;
-* Forecast_Size: Full length of test/future ahead predictions;
+* forecast_size: Full length of test/future ahead predictions;
-* Window_Size: Length of sliding window, Window_Size>=Forecast_Size is recommended;
+* window_size: Length of sliding window, Window_Size>=Forecast_Size is recommended;
-* Granularity: Valid interval of periods correlated to data -> 1m,30m,1h,1d,1wk,1mo (default='1d');
+* granularity: Valid interval of periods correlated to data -> 1m,30m,1h,1d,1wk,1mo (default='1d');
-* Eval_Metric: Default predictive evaluation metric (eval_metric) is "MAE" (Mean Absolute Error), other options are "MAPE" (Mean Absolute Percentage Error) and "MSE"
+* eval_metric: Default predictive evaluation metric (eval_metric) is "MAE" (Mean Absolute Error), other options are "MAPE" (Mean Absolute Percentage Error) and "MSE"
 (Mean Squared Error);
-* List_Models: Select all the models intented do run in `pred_performance` function.
-To compare predictive performance of all available models set paramater `list_models`=['RandomForest','ExtraTrees','GBR','KNN','GeneralizedLR','XGBoost','H2O_AutoML','AutoKeras', 'AutoArima','Prophet','NeuralProphet'];
+* list_models: Select all the models intented do run in `pred_performance` function.
+To compare predictive performance of all available models set paramater `list_models`=['RandomForest','ExtraTrees','GBR','KNN','GeneralizedLR','XGBoost','H2O_AutoML','AutoKeras', 'AutoArima','Prophet'];
-* Model_Configs: Nested dictionary in wich are contained all models and specific hyperparameters configurations.
-Feel free to customize each model as you see fit;
+* model_configs: Nested dictionary in which are contained all models and specific hyperparameters configurations.
+Feel free to customize each model as you see fit (customization example shown bellow);

-The `pred_performance` function compares all segmented windows values (predicted and real) for each selected and configurated model then calculates it's predicted performance error metrics, returning the variable `best_model`[String] (most effective model), `perf_results`[DataFrame] containing every detailed measure of each Test predicted value and at last the variable `predictions`[DataFrame] containing every segmented window iteration performed wich can be use for analysis and objective models comparison.
+The `pred_performance` function compares all segmented windows values (predicted and real) for each selected and configurated model then calculates it's predicted performance error metrics, returning the variable `best_model`[String] (most effective model), `perf_results`[DataFrame] containing every detailed measure of each Test predicted value and at last the variable `predictions`[DataFrame] containing every segmented window iteration performed which can be use for analysis and objective models comparison.

-The `pred_results` function forecasts the future values based on the previously predefined parameters and the `selected model` wich specifies the choosen model used to obtain future predictions.
+The `pred_results` function forecasts the future values based on the previously predefined parameters and the `selected model` which specifies the choosen model used to obtain future predictions.

 Importante Note: